Maria Cheng, Associated Press | PostedJul 14th - 12:31am

 Jim Mustian and Bernard Condon, Associated Press | PostedJul 13th - 10:39pm

-New York Gov. Andrew Cuomo is facing blistering criticism over an internal report that found no strong link between a controversial state directive that sent thousands of recovering coronavirus patients into nursing homes and some of the nation’s deadliest nursing home outbreaks.
+New York Gov. Andrew Cuomo is facing blistering criticism over an internal report that found a controversial state directive that sent thousands of recovering coronavirus patients into nursing homes was “not a significant factor” in some of the nation’s deadliest nursing home outbreaks.

 Victoria Milko and Aniruddha Ghosal, Associated Press | PostedJul 11th - 10:54pm

 To slow the spread of the coronavirus, governments issued lockdowns to keep people at home.
 They curtailed activities that affected services like trash collection.
 They tried to shield hospitals from a surge of patients.

 International students worried about a new immigration policy that could potentially cost them their visas say they feel stuck between being unnecessarily exposed during the coronavirus pandemic and being able to finish their studies in America.

 German is aiming to make its six-month presidency of the European Union “climate neutral,” by organizing events in such a way as to reduce greenhouse gas emissions and offsetting any that can't be avoided, officials said Monday.